RomanDevyatov/lang-chain-sql-and-test-generator/README.md

   5. **Execution & quality gate** – runs tests and promotes to production view if passed
   6. **Logging** – all parameters, artifacts, and results are tracked in **MLflow**

+#### Feedback Loop for Failed Tests

+- The DAG includes a feedback loop that automatically invokes the LLM to correct failing SQL or test code.
+- This occurs immediately after the `run_generated_tests` task if any pytest checks fail.
+- Logs of attempts and corrections are recorded, and the pipeline retries up to `MAX_RETRIES` times before raising a runtime error.

 ### Running the DAG

 1. Make sure the Docker Compose stack is running: